LIFESTYLE

 Foods of the Week...

 Travel involves trying new foods and new ways of preparing food.
-This week we showcase some of the most unusual foods we trialed in Europe.
+This week we showcase the most beautiful food and drink locations in Europe.

 Take five.
 You deserve it!
 Many cultures around the world highly regard coffee or coffee breaks.
 Whether you have a cafe des epices in Morocco, a phe sua da in Vietnam, or a Fika in Sweden, there is always time to slow life and have a coffee break with us.